dbolesta/flute-cards/README.md

 ## Learning Log

 - Array.from() is a great way to quickly make a copy of state before you tamper with it

+## Known Issues

+- MIDI will not play the first note on the very first play after pageload